Stratio/cassandra-lucene-index/README.rst

 Spark.
 We do successive queries requesting from the 1% to 100% of the stored data.
 We can see a high performance for the index for the queries requesting strongly filtered data.
 However, the performance decays in less restrictive queries.
 As the number of records returned by the query increases, we reach a point where the index becomes slower than the full scan.
 So, the decision to use indexes in your Spark jobs depends on the query selectivity.
-The tradeoff between both approaches depends on the particular use case.
+The trade-off between both approaches depends on the particular use case.
 Generally, combining Lucene indexes with Spark is recommended for jobs retrieving no more than the 25% of the stored data.